 Please wear proper clothing for visiting or working in the forge: closed toe shoes (preferably leather, preferably high-topped.
 Sneakers are sufficient.), natural fiber clothing, long pants that cover the tops of the shoes.
 Click here for more safety information.

-This class is either: If you're interested in taking Making Your Mark and it's not on the calendar, please tell us using our Waiting-List Page. back to top
+This class is either: If you're interested in taking Making Your Mark and it's not on the calendar, please tell us using our Notification-List Page. back to top

 Dates and Times: